Skip to main content

 The study experimented with fermentable fibre, the kind found in beans as well as non-fermentable fibre found in whole grains.

-“Non-fermented fibre can change gut motility – how fast things move through, as well as acting as a bulking and blinding agent that can change levels of bile acids, which could help explain our results,” Madsen said.
+“Non-fermented fibre can change gut motility – how fast things move through, as well as acting as a bulking and binding agent that can change levels of bile acids, which could help explain our results,” Madsen said.

 NEXT STEPS